LiquidGalaxyLAB/liquid-galaxy/README.md

 ## Installation

-Installation script is intended to be used on an Ubuntu.
-Whilst it may work on other distributions, I do not recommend it. (tested on an Ubuntu 15.10)
+The installation script (`install.sh`) is intended to be used with Ubuntu.
+It might not work with other distributions.

+Tested with:

+- Ubuntu 16.04 LTS
+- <strike>Ubuntu 15.10</strike>

 ### Distribution installation details: